 The film's and novel's French title, HHhH, is an acronym that means "Himmlers Hirn heißt Heydrich" ("Himmler's brain is called Heydrich"), a joke said to have circulated in Germany at the time.

 See also and compare Hangmen Also Die!
-(1943), Hitler's Madman (1943), Operation Daybreak (1975) and Anthropoid (2016), all about the same historical events.
-The latter only covers the operation and aftermath from the point of view of the Czech commando.
+(1943), Hitler's Madman (1943), Atentát (1964), Operation Daybreak (1975) and Anthropoid (2016), all about the same historical events.
+The latter was shot at the same time and released a few months prior to it and only covers the operation and aftermath from the point of view of the Czechoslovak commando.

 This movie contains examples of:

-- While the climaxes of Atentát (1964), Operation Daybreak (1975) and Anthropoid (2016) were filmed at the Orthodox church where the Last Stand of Jozef Gabčík and Jan Kubi happened, the climax of The Man with the Iron Heart has been filmed at a different church, and a Catholic one at that.
+- While the climaxes of Atentát (1964), Operation Daybreak (1975) and Anthropoid (2016) were filmed at the Orthodox church where the Last Stand of Jozef Gabčík and Jan Kubiš happened, the climax of The Man with the Iron Heart has been filmed at a different church, and a Catholic one in Budapest at that.

 - The village of Lidice wasn't just burned down by the Germans as reprisals for the death of Heydrich like it is in the film.
 That village was razed to the ground, erased from existence.
 Roads leading to it were diverted, the ground was levelled and the cemetery was emptied of its dead and looted.